Week-by-week guide to pregnancy

 Our week-by-week pregnancy guide is full of essential information.
 From advice on writing a birth plan to what to expect at antenatal classes, you'll find it all here.
-Happy reading!

 You might be offered a membrane sweep to start with.
 This is where your midwife or doctor sweeps their finger around inside you and separates your cervix from the membranes around your baby.
 The idea is to stimulate hormones that could bring on your contractions.
-You can watch a little video about it here.

 Around 1 in 5 births are induced, which means that drugs are used to get the labour going.

 You might be offered a membrane sweep first - this can feel uncomfortable, but it doesn't harm you or the baby.

 A drug called prostaglandin is then used to open up the cervix and get contractions going.
 It's put into the vagina as a gel or tablet.
 It can also be delivered through a pessary, which looks like a mini tampon and releases the drug over 24 hours.

 You may need to have your waters broken if they do not break naturally.
 You may also be offered a drip containing another drug called syntocinon if the labour needs to be speeded up.

 There's a lot to consider when you're offered an induction, so ask as many questions as you like.
 Here are a few things to consider:

 - there could be medical reasons why it's important for your baby to be delivered sooner rather than later